rajajmal/resume/README.md

 ######  Oct 2019 - Present

-- Led software architecture for automation projects that integrated with major marketplaces, including Amazon, Ebay, Shopify, and others.
+- Led software development for automation projects that integrated with major marketplaces, including Amazon, Ebay, Shopify, and others.
 Designed and developed robust and scalable solutions that enabled seamless synchronization of data, orders, and inventory across multiple channels
 - Took a leadership role in interviewing, recruiting, training, and mentoring engineers, ensuring the growth and development of the team.
 Took design-level decisions and provided code reviews to ensure high-quality, scalable solutions that met project objectives

 ------------------------------------------